-You can get monitoring data for your Tape Gateway by using either the AWS Management Console or the CloudWatch API.
+You can get monitoring data for your gateway using either the AWS Management Console or the CloudWatch API.
 The console displays a series of graphs based on the raw data from the CloudWatch API.
-The CloudWatch API can also be used through one of the [Amazon AWS Software Development Kits \(SDKs\)](#) or the [Amazon CloudWatch API](#) tools.
+You can also use the CloudWatch API through one of the [AWS Software Development Kits \(SDKs\)](#) or the [Amazon CloudWatch API](#) tools.
 Depending on your needs, you might prefer to use either the graphs displayed in the console or retrieved from the API.